 There are authentic traditional food in Barbados to try and drinks in Barbados!
 Click here to book online Barbados activities and day trips

-You can find local meals in Barbados around $5 USD per person.
-At lunch you might want a chicken sandwich for $10 USD salad, burger and pizza with a fresh fruit drink for $20 USD.
+You can find local meals in Barbados for around $5 USD per person.
+At lunch, you might want a chicken sandwich for $10 USD salad, burger and pizza with a fresh fruit drink for $20 USD.
 You can have a budget of $20 USD a day enough decent meals in Barbados if you go for street food and free breakfast.

 Best Barbadian Food: Best Barbadian Dishes And Traditional Food In Barbados